straydogstudio/s3_rails/README.md

 ###Conflicts

-If you have a local copy of the template it will be returned instead of the S3 template.
+If you use `append_view_path` and you have a local copy of the template it will be returned instead of the S3 template.
 This behavior is inherent to Rails.
-You must remove the local template for the S3 copy to be returned.
+You must remove the local template for the S3 copy to be returned, unless you use `prepend_view_path`, which will make Rails call S3 before searching the local directory.

 ##S3 Bucket and IAM Policies: